| Biography | Inventory Catalogue | Artists Represented | Zhang Wanxin

 2006

-“45th Anniversary” Triangle Gallery, San Francisco, USA
+“45th Anniversary” Triangle Gallery, San Francisco, California, USA

 “Landscape Sculpture Design for Beijing 2008 Olympic Games”, Beijing, China